ehmicky/dev-tasks/README.md

 [YAML](https://en.wikipedia.org/wiki/YAML).

 [Gulp](https://gulpjs.com/) is a task runner automating development tasks like linting, testing or building.
-You don't need to learn [Gulp](https://gulpjs.com/) to use these tasks.
+You don't need to know [Gulp](https://gulpjs.com/) to use these tasks.

 # Workflow